haskell-servant/servant-swagger/README.md

     info =
       Info
        (APITitle "Todo API") (APIVersion "1.0")
-       (APIDescription "This is a an API that tests servant-swagger support for a Todo (Just license')
+       (APIDescription "This is a an API that tests servant-swagger support for a Todo") (Just license')

 -- Documentation and annotations